-Owners wishing to change or transfer ownership must submit a Request for Action Form (RFA), Transfer Agreement (MHFA Form HTC 20), a transfer of ownership fee (See Section X) if the transfer occurs prior to a date five year after the project's new construction/rehabilitation placed in service date, and any other documentation that the CDA deems necessary.
-Owners wishing to change or transfer ownership prior to issuance of 8609 must submit a revised application along with a completed and executed Notice of Intent to Transfer Ownership (MHFA Form HTC 27), Transfer Agreement (MHFA Form HTC 20), an updated Qualification Form for all the new team members, a transfer of ownership fee (See Section X), and any other documentation that the CDA deems necessary.
+Owners wishing to change or transfer ownership must submit a Request for Action Form (RFA), Transfer Agreement (MHFA Form HTC 20), a transfer of ownership fee (See Section X) and any other documentation the CDA deems necessary.

+Owners wishing to change or transfer ownership prior to issuance of 8609 must submit a revised application along with a completed and executed Notice of Intent to Transfer Ownership (MHFA Form HTC 27), Transfer Agreement (HTC 20), an updated Qualification Form for all the new team members, a transfer of ownership fee (See Section X), and any other documentation that the CDA deems necessary.